Lobesitdoll/mdncomp/README.md

 - the URL is starting with `https://` regardless of wildcard, regex etc. (except in combination with the "-d, --deep" option).
-- for MDN documentation links: no locale specific part is included (e.g. "/en-us/")
 - for specification links: it contains a hash part (e.g. "...#dom-canvas-toblob").

 Example using a specification link: